 College of Business and Economics Living Learning Community

-A living-learning community (LLC) is for students in their first year of college.
+The Living Learning Program (LLP) is made up of living learning communities for students in their first year of college.
 It combines coursework with real-world experiences and life choices.
-The College of Business and Economics (COBE) Community is dedicated to exploring concepts and ideas that relate to the business world and entrepreneurship.
+The College of Business and Economics (COBE) community is dedicated to exploring concepts and ideas that relate to the business world and entrepreneurship.
 This experience will help you shape and refine your ideas and goals about business and entrepreneurship, personal values and academics.

 - Gain a deeper understanding of the business world and what being a business major entails.

 - Explore the connections between business-related majors and the common outcomes employers are seeking from business graduates.

 - Have paid employment when you arrive and gain practical experience by managing a student-run campus coffee shop – J.R.
 Simplot Cafe.